Euler characteristics of higher rank double ramification loci in genus one: Abstract

 \section{Abstract}

-Double ramification loci parametrise marked curves where a weighted sum of the markings is linearly trivial; higher rank loci are obtained by imposing several such conditions simultaneously.
-We obtain closed formulae for the orbifold Euler characteristics of double ramification loci, and their higher rank generalisations, in genus one.
-The rank one formula is a polynomial, while the higher rank formula involves greatest common divisors of matrix minors.
+Double ramification loci parametrise marked curves where a weighted sum of the markings is linearly trivial; higher-rank loci are obtained by imposing several such conditions simultaneously.
+We obtain closed formulae for the orbifold Euler characteristics of double ramification loci, and their higher-rank generalisations, in genus one.
+The rank-one formula is a polynomial, while the higher-rank formula involves greatest common divisors of matrix minors.
 The proof is based on a recurrence relation, which allows for induction on the rank and number of markings.